Here’s a unique breakfast or brunch recipe for you: Baked Italian Egg Pastries

 This is a fancy way to get your

-First you’ll use a cutter to cut four circles in the pastry, then you’re going to brush it with an egg wash.
+First you’ll use a round cutter to cut four circles in a piece of puff pastry.
+Then you’re going to brush it with an egg wash (egg mixed with water and Dijon mustard).

 Another brush of the egg wash ensures that all of those goodies stay put while baking.
 Then bake!